 Click Create to create the application and a success notification is displayed.
 You can see the build status of the application in the Topology view.

 Navigate to the +Add view of the Developer perspective, and click Upload JAR file in the From Local Machine tile.
-Browse and select your JAR file, or drag and drop a JAR file to deploy your application.
+Browse and select your JAR file, or drag a JAR file to deploy your application.

 Use the in-context menu in the Topology view, and then use the Upload JAR file option to upload your JAR file to deploy your application.